 When a patent infringement dispute arises, the patent holder or an interested party who believes the patent is being infringed may either file a civil lawsuit or file a complaint with the relevant authorities in charge of the patent administration.
 A PRC court may grant the patent holder's or the interested party's request for a preliminary injunction before the legal proceeding.
 Pursuant to the Patent Law, an infringer shall be subject to various civil liabilities, which include ceasing the infringement and compensating the actual loss suffered by patent owners.
 If it is difficult to calculate the actual loss suffered by the patent owner, the illegal income received by the infringer as a result of the infringement or if it is difficult to calculate the illegal income, a reasonable amount calculated with reference to the patent royalties shall be deemed as the actual loss.
 The compensation amount shall also include the reasonable expenses incurred by the patent owner for stopping the infringement.
 If damages cannot be established by any of the above methods the court can decide the amount of the actual loss up to RMB1,000,000.
 In addition, an infringer who counterfeits patents of third parties shall be subject to administrative penalties or criminal liabilities if applicable.
 Typically, a patent holder in the PRC has the burden of proving that the patent is being infringed.
 However, if the holder of a production process patent alleges infringement of such patent, the alleged infringing party which produces the same kind of products has the burden of proving that there has been no infringement.

-We have registered two patents in the United States and one patent in the PRC.
+We have registered two patents in the United States and one patent in the PRC as of December 31, 2020 and another design patent in the PRC on January 28, 2021.

 Copyright